Best Travel Credit Cards in Canada for 2026

 Which credit card is best for travel protection?

-We named the RBC Avion Visa Infinite Privilege the best travel credit card for travel insurance since it includes 12 types of coverage, including a full week of rare medical coverage for those over age 65.
+We named the RBC Avion Visa Infinite Privilege the best credit card for travel insurance.
+It comes with 12 types of coverage, including 31 days of unlimited emergency medical insurance, where other travel cards only provide up to $5 million in coverage.
+Seniors have a full week of medical coverage too, which is, unfortunately, quite unusual.